dorfsmay/jsground/README.md

 # JS Ground

 ## Purpose
-Add an extremely simple JavaScript playground to an html file by just adding &lt;div &gt;and a link to `jsground.js`.
+Add an extremely simple JavaScript playground to an HTML5 file by just adding &lt;div &gt;and a link to `jsground.js`.

 ## Notes
+* Your page should not have class names starting with the string "jsground" to avoid conflict.
 * The browser console is not captured, errors and console messages will go to the browser console.
 * Unlike the browser console, the code can be rerun even with `conts` and `let` keywords (the code is wrapped in a function before it is run).
 * The playground is just an html text area, there is not code completion nor formatting.